APiTJLillo/UOFlow/UOWalkPatch/README.md

 ## Lua functions

-The patch exposes a couple of helper calls to Lua. `DummyPrint` simply logs a message, while the new `walk` command triggers the client's internal movement routine.
-The functions are registered automatically when the helper locates the client's Lua state.
+The patch exposes a couple of helper calls to Lua. `DummyPrint` simply logs a message and `walk` triggers the client's internal movement routine.
+For sending arbitrary packets without Lua, the DLL exports a `SendRaw` function that forwards a byte buffer through the client's network layer.
+Internally the DLL hooks the Winsock send-family (`send`, `WSASend`, `WSASendTo`, `sendto`) to surface the game's packet wrapper and capture the network manager pointer.
+The Lua functions are registered automatically when the helper locates the client's Lua state.

 ## Troubleshooting